kasraghoreyshi/shrine-discord-bot/README.md

 ## Steps to run

-First, clone the repostiory. then:
+First, clone the repository. then:

 `cd shrine-discord-bot`
 `npm install`